-A great Restaurant Menu design is the key ingredient in running a profitable restaurant.
+A Great Menu design is a key ingredient in running a profitable restaurant business.
 Careful planning and placement of items in the menu help not only restaurants to derive profit but also increases customer delight.
 Your restaurant menu is so much more than just a piece of paper with the dishes you offer listed on it along with their description and price.
 When planned carefully, it can actually act as a means of upselling your dishes.
 Find out how you can use your menu to upsell your food here.

-A lot of thought goes into menu planning, and here we have narrowed down to the seven menu planning and selection rules which delight customers and tempt them to spend more.
+A lot of thought goes into menu planning, and here we have narrowed down to the seven menu design rules which delight customers and tempt them to spend more.

 1. Promote the Most Profitable Items

 Your most profitable item is the one that requires low-priced ingredients, an item that doesn’t take much time to prepare, and which you can sell at a higher price.
 This item should be highlighted in the menu card or be presented as daily or weekly special item on the table that catches the customer’s eye.
 Or else, you can also place it in the ‘Chef’s favourite’ segment to lure the customers to order it.

 Play on the psychology of the customer.
 Customers are more likely to order cheaper dishes.
 Place your cheap, yet high-profit dish next to an expensive one which perfectly complements the former item.
 Thus, you can highlight the expensive dish which complements the cheaper item and you want guests to order more.

 A huge menu design with too many choices of cuisines may end up confusing the customer.
 By narrowing down on a specific cuisine, you can cut down the menu size, reduce the variety of raw ingredients required, increase the efficiency of staff to prepare and present the food better and at the same time, help your customers make a quick decision.
 You can also introduce rare, local specials to beat competitors serving similar cuisines.